 6. Put the pan in the oven and cook for 30-35 minutes until the pastry is golden and has puffed up.
 Take out of the oven and let sit for 10 minutes before running a knife around the outside and turning the tart onto a serving plate.

-Serve immediately with The Collective Pear ‘n’ Maple on the side of your Tarte Tatin.
+Serve the Spiced Pear Tarte Tatin immediately with The Collective Pear ‘n’ Maple on the side for a scrumptious and filling pudding.

 Recipe and photo credit – Olivia Williamson